flengyel/zettel-view/README.md

 # Zettel View: a VS Code extension to list Zettels by H1 header

 Zettel View is VStudio Code extension to display a list of markdown files by their H1 header.
-Zettel View and it contributes a Zettlr-like display of Zettels to the VS Code Explorer View, as shown below.
+Zettel View contributes a Zettlr-like display of Zettels to the VS Code Explorer View, as shown below.